-NLQ4TSDB is knowledge-intensive, requiring domain heuristics beyond standard schemas and generic Text-to-SQL skills.
-To inject such expertise without heavyweight fine-tuning, Sonar-TS maintains \textit{Experiences} (compact, high-level insights distilled from past executions).
-These guidelines instruct the LLM on correct operator usage, effective utilization of feature tables (e.g., SAX matching), and the avoidance of common pitfalls (e.g., irregular sampling gaps).
-During inference, Experiences are directly injected into the Planner and Generator prompts, acting as a dynamic ``expert manual.''
+\paragraph{Prompt Cold Start.} NLQ4TSDB is knowledge-intensive, requiring domain heuristics.
+To inject such expertise without fine-tuning, Sonar-TS maintains Experiences: compact, high-level insights distilled from past executions (e.g., correct operator usage, effective SAX matching, and avoidance of irregular sampling gaps).
+At inference, the current Experience set is injected directly into the Planner and Generator prompts as a concise ``expert manual.''

-The Experiences evolve through a closed-loop \textit{Reward-Summarize-Update} process~\cite{cai2025training}.
-First, after execution, a deterministic script assigns a soft score based on answer type, employing Intersection over Union (IoU) for time windows, relative precision for timestamps/scalars, and F1-score for sets.
-Subsequently, an \textit{Experience Summarizer} (LLM) analyzes the full execution trajectory (including plan, code, and reward) to distill 1--3 generalizable insights.
-Finally, an \textit{Experience Updater} (LLM) refines the global Experience set via semantic operations (add/merge/delete), enforcing a strict size limit (e.g., $< 20$ insights) to prevent context overflow.